Nachiappan Chockalingam: Awards and recognition

 As a Freeman of the City of London, he is involved with the activities of the Worshipful Company of Engineers.
 He was presented with a Lord Mayor's COVID-19 Livery Award for his work on the innovative Field Ventilator project.
-He was recognised with a Honorary Fellowship of the Royal College of Podiatry in 2023.
+He was recognised with an Honorary Fellowship of the Royal College of Podiatry in 2023.
 Honorary fellowship is bestowed upon individuals who have made a substantive and significant contribution to the advancement of the podiatric profession in any of the fields of clinical practice, education, service management or research.
 He has also been conferred as an Honorary Fellow of the Royal College of Physicians and Surgeons of Glasgow.